Sid-Bhatia-0/SimpleDraw.jl/README.md

 # SimpleDraw

-This is a lightweight package that provides exact and efficient (for the most part) drawing methods for some simple shapes.
+This is a lightweight package that attempts to provide efficient drawing methods for some simple shapes.
+So far, in this package, all the shapes and drawing algorithms are integer-based, and all the drawing algorithms are single-threaded.

 ## Table of contents: